VeryThankYou/FagProject/README.md

 In the following we will give an overview of this Github Repository.

 ## NOTE
+Several scripts uses CUDA to utilize the cores of NVIDIA GPUs.
+To use these scripts you need NVIDIA GPU, CUDA software and the CUDA version of PyTorch.

 GitHub limits the size of files and folder to 100 MB.
 As a result of this rule, some folders and files are not uploaded to this repository.
 The following structure should be implemented for the code to work flawless:
 - A folder called Data has to hold submission.csv which has the columns "Score" (upvotes) and "ID" and a folder resized_images256 containing the images as .jpg files with the dimensions 256x256 (which can be produced by the files in the Prepare_Data folder).
 The data can be found here under the names submissions86000.csv and resized_images.zip: https://drive.google.com/drive/folders/1R4O8abUPCkbYx5PcVdN6dWPocCMfRSwY?usp=sharing
 - In the following path: /StyleGAN3/stylegan3-main/datasets the folder is supposed to contain the datasets used for training the pretrained StyleGAN3.
 These includes all_data256.zip, best_data256.zip and worst_data256.zip.
 The datasets are uploaded to Google Drive and can be found here: https://drive.google.com/drive/folders/1R4O8abUPCkbYx5PcVdN6dWPocCMfRSwY?usp=sharing